intel-analytics/ipex-llm/python/llm/portable-zip/README.md

    ![](https://llm-assets.readthedocs.io/en/latest/_images/one-click-installer-user-guide-step1.png)

-5. Run `chat.bat` in Terminal and input the path of the model (e.g. `path\to\model`, note that there's no slash at the end of the path).
+5. Go into the unzipped folder and double click `chat.bat`.
+Input the path of the model (e.g. `path\to\model`, note that there's no slash at the end of the path).
 Press Enter and wait until model finishes loading.
 Then enjoy chatting with the model!

    ![](https://llm-assets.readthedocs.io/en/latest/_images/one-click-installer-user-guide-step2.png)